ELynx/zoom-fx-modding/library/README.md

 [Chapter 3 - how to compile your FX](CH_3.md).

 I totally forgot this when writing Chapter 2, oops.
-Follow there if you have an asm you want to compile and put to unit
+Follow there if you have an asm you want to compile and put to unit.

+This is logical conclusion for making your first effect.

 # General downloads and tools
 To get the flow started, you will need: